open-cloud/open-cloud.github.io.old/2_developer.md

 ```
 $ git clone https://github.com/open-cloud/xos.git
-$ cd xos
+$ cd xos/xos/configurations/devel
-$ ./cloudlab-init.sh
+$ make
 ```

-This script will build the XOS Docker image, run it in a container, and configure XOS to talk to the OpenStack cluster on CloudLab.
+The Makefile will build the XOS Docker image, run it in a container, and configure XOS to talk to the OpenStack cluster on CloudLab.
 You can reach the XOS GUI on port 9999 on the *ctl* node.